utags/userscripts/find-scripts-for-this-site/README.md

 ### Common Issues

-**Q: Menu items not showing?**
+**Q: The menu items are not showing up?**

-A: Please check:
+A: Please check the following:

-1. Confirm the script is properly installed
+1. Confirm that the script is installed correctly.
-2. Confirm the script is enabled
+2. Confirm that the script is enabled.
-3. Refresh the page and try again
+3. Refresh the page and try again.

-**Q: Search results not accurate?**
+**Q: The search results are inaccurate?**

 A: Possible reasons:

-1. The website uses a complex domain structure
+1. The website uses a complex domain structure.
-2. Enable debug mode to check if the extracted domain is correct
+2. Enable debug mode to check if the extracted domain is correct.

 ### Debugging Steps

-1. Enable debug mode (set `DEBUG: true`)
+1. Enable debug mode (set `DEBUG: true`).
-2. Open the browser developer tools console
+2. Open the browser's developer tools console.
-3. Refresh the page and check the log output
+3. Refresh the page and check the log output.
-4. Identify issues based on log information
+4. Use the log information to identify the problem.

 ## Changelog

 ### v0.2.0

-- ⚙️ Added settings interface to enable/disable specific search methods
+- ⚙️ Added a settings interface to enable/disable specific search methods.
-- 🔄 Separate toggles for domain search and keyword search for each repository
+- 🔄 Provided separate switches for domain and keyword searches for each repository.
-- 🔞 Added Sleazy Fork repository support
+- 🔞 Added support for the Sleazy Fork repository.

 ### v0.1.1

-- ✨ Added keyword search functionality for all repositories
+- ✨ Added keyword search functionality for all repositories.
-- 🔍 Optimized menu display based on repository capabilities
+- 🔍 Optimized menu display based on repository features.
-- 🧹 Code refactoring for better maintainability
+- 🧹 Refactored code for improved maintainability.
-- 📊 Updated repository search methods in documentation
+- 📊 Updated repository search method descriptions in the documentation.

 ### v0.1.0 (Initial Release)

-- ✨ Support for multiple script repository searches
+- ✨ Support for searching multiple script repositories.
-- 🌍 Added multilingual support
+- 🌍 Added multi-language support.
-- 🧩 Smart domain extraction functionality
+- 🧩 Smart domain extraction functionality.
-- 🛡️ Comprehensive error handling
+- 🛡️ Robust error handling mechanism.

 ## Contribution Guidelines